 Snap photos at the Bluebonnet House.

-Located on the edge of town, the Bluebonnet House is more of a scenic spot than something to do, but it is one of the most popular photo spots in Marble Falls!
+Located on the edge of town, the Bluebonnet House is one of the most popular Marble Falls attractions for photographers, especially during bluebonnet season!

 Check out one of the most unusual Marble Falls attractions at Dead Man’s Hole.

-At 155 feet deep, it’s safe to say that the small, narrow cave opening at Dead Man’s Hole is a bit spooky–add in its history, and it’s even creepier.
+At 155 feet deep, it’s safe to say that the small, narrow cave opening at Dead Man’s Hole is a bit spooky.

 Dead Man’s Hole is located just outside of Marble Falls and was infamous during the Civil War era and Reconstruction period for being the dumping ground for the bodies of those who got caught up in local altercations, including a judge.